 If the Appeals Council does decide to review your case, it can either:

-The SSA will send you a copy of the decision if the Appeals Council decided your case itself.
-If the Appeals Council sends your case back to an ALJ, the SSA will let you know that as well.
-You will then receive the decision after the ALJ has completed the review.
+The SSA will send you a copy of the decision if the Appeals Council decides your case itself.
+The SSA will also let you know if the Appeals Council sends your case back to an ALJ.
+You'll then receive a decision after the ALJ has completed the review.

 You might want to consider hiring a representative to help you with an appeal to the Appeals Council.
-A disability lawyer will know which issues to raise in your case to get the Appeals Council to grant a request for appeal, and will make a good argument that your case deserves an appeal.
+A disability lawyer will know which issues to raise in your case to get the Appeals Council to grant a request for appeal and can make a good argument that your case deserves an appeal.

 Many areas have legal aid clinics that assist low-income people in filing and appealing disability claims.
 Additionally, attorneys practicing in this area of law are paid on contingency, making legal representation available to everyone.